swanandp/swanand.pagnis.in/source/_posts/2020-10-13-basic-financial-hygiene.markdown

 It's quite likely that you are not in a position to put the whole year's worth in one go.
 In such a case, aim lower and build it up.
 Three months first, followed by six, then maybe ten, and finally, the whole year.
 Find your path.

 A contingency fund is far more critical than low performing investments.
 Liquidate your worst performing and worst future-outlook assets if you need to.
-Many people have useless LIC policies, ULIPs, under-performing mutual funds.
+Many people have a baggage of LIC policies, ULIPs, under-performing mutual funds.
+Often taken from well-meaning family friends who don't really know better.
 Research and swap them out.
+Guilt-free!
 Some well-known avenues for research:

 * https://capitalmind.in/
 * https://indmoney.com/